 If you’re a recent high school or college grad and you’re not sure what you want to do next or you’ve been in the workforce for a few years and want a change — WHV programs are an opportunity to travel, make some money, and embark on meaningful experiences and reflect on what makes you tick.

 Maybe “Work, Travel, Grow” would be a more fitting title for these programs, but that’s a tad long and lacks panache.

 #2: U.S. Citizens can do a WHV in five countries

-Visas for Singapore are very limited and those wanting to travel to South Korea need a hefty amount of savings ($10,000 USD) and some job industries are restricted.
-Given this, this article focuses on the first four countries.
+Visas to Singapore are very limited, and those wanting to travel to South Korea need a hefty amount of savings ($10,000 USD), and some job industries are restricted.
+We focus on the first four countries.

 #3: You’ll meet a ton of people.

 Thousands of U.S. citizens participate in WHV programs each year.
 Here’s a snapshot from 2016-2017:

 Tons of travelers from other countries also participate in WHV programs each year, so you’ll have a global experience within one country!